 Finally, the choices of the last hours of his life have left his family, friends, and community heartbroken and confused.
 However, Oscar’s love for the Gospel of Jesus Christ, and his abiding testimony of its truths, gives them hope and comfort that they will be united once again with their sweet son, brother, nephew, cousin, and friend.

 We love you Oscar.
 Watch over us. . .until we meet again.

 *We wish to bring out of the shadows the often hidden issues of depression, addictions, and suicide.
 Our beloved Oscar struggled with, and eventually succumbed to all of these.
 We plead with everyone, if you think you may know of someone, or if you yourself struggle with any of these challenges, know that there is help.
 You are not alone.
 Visit one of the following to start down the path to answers and hope.
 May the Lord bless you.

 Funeral Services will be held Saturday, June 1, 2019 in the Fillmore 1st and 4th Ward Chapel at 11:00 AM.
 Viewings will be held Friday, May 31, 2019 from 6:00 to 8:00 PM and Saturday prior to the funeral from 9:30 to 10:30 AM both at the Fillmore 1st and 4th Ward Chapel.
 Interment will be at the Fillmore City Cemetery under the care of Olpin Stevens Funeral Home.
 Online condolences can be offered at www.olpinstevensfuneralhome.com.

-To send flowers to Oscar's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Oscar Gutierrez Chavez, please visit our floral store.